 Use a template with built-in related posts

-The following templates use a built-in algorithm to display related posts automatically at the bottom of each blog post:
+These template families use a built-in algorithm to display related posts automatically at the bottom of each blog post:

 - Blog post titles

-- Text in Text Blocks
+- Text in text blocks

 This search generates two or more related posts, depending on the template.
-Related posts will become more accurate as you continue to add content to your Blog Page.
+Related posts will become more accurate as you continue to add content to your blog page.